hbctraining/Training-modules/Visualization_in_R/lessons/03_advanced_visualizations.md

 ## Learning Objectives

-* Exploring our significant genes using data visualization
+* Exploring expression data using data visualization
 * Using volcano plots to evaluate relationships between DEG statistics
 * Plotting expression of significant genes using heatmaps